 But aside from the obvious question of “do waist trainers work?”, the idea of tightly compressing our abdomen for an extended period of time raises more questions.
 Are waist trainers actually safe?
 Fortunately, we’re going to cover the answers to both of those questions in this article.

 Among the claims made by various companies and celebrities who endorse waist trainers, there’s one that the extra insulation around the midsection induces extra perspiration.
 Excess perspiration around the midsection will inevitably cause fat burning in that region.
-Additionally, companies have made claims that the waist trainer will increase body temperature.
+Additionally, companies have made claims that the sweat waist trainer will increase body temperature.
 This results in a thermogenic effect that ultimately leads to fat loss.
 No studies have actually backed these lofty claims.
-While there is increased sweat accumulation and ultimately compression of the contents within your waist, those results appear only to be short-term.
+While sweat accumulation increases and ultimately compression of the contents within your waist, those results appear only to be short-term.

 View this post on Instagram